datatrail-jhu/01_chromebookintro/manuscript/07_chromebook_security.md

 ![Click on option to Show screen lock when waking from sleep.](images/07_chromebook_security/07_chromebookintro_security-6.png)

 Now if you close your Chromebook, put it to sleep, or log out, you will have to input your password to get access to your account.
-This will prevent other users from getting access to your Chromebook account even if they get ahold of the physical device.
+This will prevent other users from getting access to your Chromebook account even if they get a hold of the physical device.

 ### Managing other people